'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified

 "It's so dark.
 It's just like a dark cloud over everything," Ava Driftmeyer said.
 "We're leaving as fast as we can."

-Driftmeyer, who said she lives near where the four students were killed, described that it's been a difficult situation to process, both mentally and emotionally.
+Driftmeyer, who said she lives near where the four students were killed, described how it has been a difficult situation to process, both mentally and emotionally.

 "I just don't even think it's like set in yet. ...
 You know how insane this is?
 And the fact that there's no answers is like the worst feeling ever," she said.